TAGS+ MICROCHIP= GET HOME SAFE

 sure to double check that all doors and fences have been secured after they

 leave.
-Every time.
+Every single time.
 Don’t expect them to reliably remember to close

 & latch gates or doors – ultimately it’s your responsibility,